Prince Arthur of Connaught: Later life

 In May 1935, he was appointed High Steward (civic) of Reading, Berkshire, a post which had been vacant since 1910.
 One of his last public appearances was at the coronation of King George VI and Queen Elizabeth in May 1937.

-Prince Arthur of Connaught died of stomach cancer at age 55 on 12 September 1938 at his London home – 41 Belgrave Square, Belgravia, London.
-His coffin was subsequently taken to the Middlesex Hospital, where Prince Arthur had been the chairman, and his body lay-in-state in the private chapel, with nurses from the hospital keeping vigil.
-Following his funeral at St George's Chapel, Windsor on 16 September 1938, his remains were interred in the Royal Vault, beneath St George's Chapel on 22 September 1938.
-On 29 February 1939, he was reburied privately in the Royal Burial Ground, Frogmore.
+Arthur of Connaught died of stomach cancer at the age 55 on 12 September 1938 at his London home – 41 Belgrave Square, Belgravia, London.
+His coffin was subsequently taken to the Middlesex Hospital, where Arthur had been the chairman, and his body lay-in-state in the private chapel, with nurses from the hospital keeping vigil.
+Following his funeral at St George's Chapel, Windsor, on 16 September 1938, his remains were interred in the Royal Vault, beneath St George's Chapel on 22 September 1938.
+He was later reburied privately in the Royal Burial Ground, Frogmore.
 His will was sealed in London in 1939.
 His estate was valued at £109,418 (or £4.9 million in 2022 when adjusted for inflation).
 His father, the Duke of Connaught, survived him by four years.
-Prince Arthur's son, who used the courtesy title Earl of MacDuff after 1917, succeeded his paternal grandfather as 2nd Duke of Connaught and Strathearn and Earl of Sussex in 1942, but died the following year.
+Arthur's son, Alastair Windsor, who used the courtesy title Earl of MacDuff after 1917, succeeded his paternal grandfather as 2nd Duke of Connaught and Strathearn and Earl of Sussex in 1942, but died the following year.